-The College, in partnership with FCPS, provides students the opportunity to enroll in college courses that are taught at their high school.
-FCPS students pay 43% of tuition, and tuition is waived for FCPS students who are eligible for free and reduced meals.
-Students must contact their high school guidance office for further information and to enroll.
+Provides students the opportunity to enroll in college courses that are taught at their high school.
+Tuition and fees are the responsibility of FCPS under the Maryland Blueprint legislation.
+Students must contact their high school quidance office for information and to enroll.